decision-crafters/pinecone-mcp-helper/docs/01_command_line_interface.md

+---
+layout: default
+title: Command Line Interface
+nav_order: 2
+permalink: /cli/
+---

-# Chapter 1: Command Line Interface
+# Command Line Interface

 Imagine you have a complex machine with many buttons and settings, but you want a simple, intuitive way to control it.
 That's exactly what a Command Line Interface (CLI) does for our repository ingestion system!